 - Parents Association

-Required School forms, including general permission and medical forms, are due no later than July 1, 2017.
+Required School forms are due no later than July 1, 2018.
 You will submit them through Magnus Health, a leader in student health care management, which offers electronic signature as well as mobile form submission and parent access from any mobile device.
-You should have received an email from Magnus with your username and temporary password.
-If you did not receive an email from Magnus, or have any questions regarding our School forms feel free to contact Maureen Iorio for Upper School and Chelsi Meyerson for Middle School.
+New families should have received an email from Magnus on April 30 with your username and temporary password.
+If you did not receive an email from Magnus, or have any questions regarding our School forms, feel free to contact Maureen Iorio for Upper School or Chelsi Meyerson for Middle School.

 We urge you to begin the process of completing these required documents so that you do not have to worry about it later in the summer.
 You will receive auto-generated messages from Magnus until all of the requirements are met.
+All health forms are reviewed by Health Center staff, and you will receive an email notification if we require additional information.
 Students who do not have all required forms completed and turned in, unfortunately, will be unable to participate in preseason sports camps and other opening-of-school events, and the lack of these forms may delay their start to the academic year.

 New students will receive their iPads during the months of July and August.
 Training sessions for students and parents